UK GDPR Policy

 Data subjects may also complain directly to the Information Commissioner’s Office (ICO) via their website https://ico.org.uk/.

-Where data subjects wish to complain about how their complaint has been handled, or appeal against any decision made following a complaint, they may lodge a further complaint to the GDPR Owner in writing at the same address as given above.
+Where data subjects wish to complain about how their complaint has been handled, or appeal against any decision made following a complaint, they may lodge a further complaint to the UK GDPR Owner in writing at the same address as given above.

 Strategic Maintenance Planning Ltd. understands ‘consent’ to mean that it has been explicitly and freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she by statement, or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
 The consent of the data subject can be withdrawn at any time.